RTESolution/vegas_params/README.md

 If your expression, or it's components (the expression parameters, provided in constructor) define the `factor`, then a simple `sample` method will not take it into account.

+## 4.2 Sampling with factor

-You need to use `sample_with_factor` method, which will iteratively generate samples and filter them, by randomly discarding the samples according to their `factor` values:
+In case you want to get a sample which is distributed according to the expression's `factor`, you need to use `sample_with_factor` method, which will iteratively generate samples and filter them, by randomly discarding the samples according to their `factor` values:
 ```python
 data = expr.sample_with_factor(size=1000)
 ```

+Note that this method is iterative and much slower that `sample` method.